But what are hosepipe bans - and how can you check whether your area has one in place?

 Firms that have already introduced hosepipe bans, including, Southern Water, South West Water and South East Water, have not expanded restrictions across their entire service area but also have service areas within the official drought zones.

 Official drought status means water companies have to step up their water-saving measures, particularly for essential supplies.

 While heavy rain has hit the South West and is expected to fall in many other parts of England and Wales in the coming days, the likelihood is that the UK will remain in drought until 2023, the Environment Agency has suggested.

 “We’ve lost a week’s worth of rain and it’ll take weeks of rain, we’ll need probably average or slightly above average rainfall this autumn into this winter for us to not be in a drought next year,” executive director for local operations at the Environment Agency John Curtin told BBC Radio 4’s World at One programme on 12 August.

 Scotland has also been hit by drier than usual conditions, although hosepipe bans are unlikely to be introduced in the nation.

 The Scottish Environment Protection Agency (Sepa) has said groundwater levels in the Borders and Fife have reached “significant scarcity”.

-A temporary suspension of water extraction operations has been introduced for farmers in the catchment area for the River Eden, Fife.
+A temporary suspension of water extraction operations was briefly introduced for farmers in the catchment area for the River Eden, Fife.